 When the classification of St. Emilion was initially created in 1955, only two chateaux earned the coveted Premier Grand Cru Classe A status, Chateau Cheval Blanc and Chateau Ausone.
 For many Bordeaux wine lovers, that was how it was, and how it was going to stay… forever.

 Few people anticipated other chateaux would also be classed with Premier Grand Cru Classe A status.
-That changed in 2012 when the Saint Emilion appellation completed their supposedly, once in a decade classification, and Chateau Angelus and Chateau Pavie were both reclassified as Premier Grand Cru Classe A.
+That changed in 2012 when the Saint Emilion appellation completed its supposedly, once-in-a-decade classification, and Chateau Angelus and Chateau Pavie were both reclassified as Premier Grand Cru Classe A.

 Chateaux with Premier Grand Cru Classe A status are considered in the same league as the First Growths in the Medoc, who were classified in 1855.
 Because of the extraordinarily high level of esteem awarded to First Growths, it’s easy to see why this is such a big deal.

 If the selling price for the wines were the sole determining factor, I could see their point as Cheval Blanc and Ausone sold for close to 300% more money in many vintages, on release, and in the secondary marketplace as well.
 But unlike what took place with the 1855 Classification, there were other elements in the equation.